ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Real-world Validation of

 \subsection{In-depth Analysis (multiple variants of two activities)}

-Our previous experiment (§\ref{ssec:broad}) revealed that even though \concap{} produced nearly-identical traffic (quantitatively-wise) to that of a real-world environment, some network activities (e.g., \command{ssh-patator}{ } and \command{nmap}{ }) presented some differences.
+Our previous experiment (§\ref{ssec:broad}) revealed that even though \concap{} produced nearly-identical traffic (quantitatively-wise) to that of a physical network environment, some network activities (e.g., \command{ssh-patator}{ } and \command{nmap}{ }) presented some differences.
 Here, we better examine these phenomena.